singlestore-labs/demo-ridesharing-sim/README.md

 - [API Server](#api-server)
 - [React Dashboard](#react-dashboard)

-The simulator generates ride-sharing trip data and pushes it to a Kafka topic.
-The Snowflake Kafka Connector is used to pull this data into Snowflake tables.
-This data is queried by an API Server that exposes a simple REST interface.
-The React Dashboard calls this API and provides visualizations of rider, driver, and trip information.

-Then we'll look at how to easily ingest all of our trip data from Snowflake into SingleStore using iceberg tables, enabling zero-ETL ingestion at virtually no cost.
-SingleStore Pipelines are used to pull in updates from the same kafka topics, enabling our dashboard to show analytics in real-time.

 Our simulator generates realistic ride-sharing trip data and streams it to a Kafka topic.
 Using the Snowflake Kafka Connector, this data is then ingested into Snowflake tables.
 An API Server queries this data and exposes it through a RESTful interface.
 Finally, a React Dashboard consumes this API to provide dynamic visualizations of rider, driver, and trip information.

 We'll then demonstrate how to seamlessly ingest trip data from Snowflake into SingleStore using Iceberg tables, achieving zero-ETL ingestion with minimal overhead.
 By leveraging SingleStore Pipelines to consume updates from our existing Kafka topics, we enable real-time analytics on our dashboard, showcasing SingleStore's ability to handle high-throughput, low-latency data processing and querying.